Triple M Newcastle: History

 These changes led to 2KO becoming a Top 40 music radio station.
 This took the audience by storm, and helped re-established radio as the personal medium.

 Until 1978 there was a 10 kHz gap between radio stations.
 However, the Geneva Frequency Plan of 1975 changed this to a 9 kHz gap, thus allowing more stations on the AM band.
 Therefore, on 23 November 1978, most Australian stations changed their frequencies and 2K0 went from 1410 kHz to 1413 kHz.

 In May 1988, 2KO moved to facilities at 252 Pacific Highway, Charlestown.

 KOFM / NXFM use MAESTRO for music play out & Automation after network programs until live assist.
+By 1989 it was owned by Wesgo.

 On 12 October 1992, 2KO converted to the FM band, changing its callsign to 2KKO, and branding itself as KOFM 102.9.
-Four years later, on 22 January 1996, the parent company of KOFM (and of NXFM), Radio Newcastle Pty.
-Ltd., was purchased by Austereo.
-A few more years later, Austereo sold 50% to RG Capital Radio Network, whose stake in the station then transferred in 2004 to Macquarie Regional RadioWorks, upon the purchase of RG Capital's stations.
-In April 2011 Southern Cross Media bought out Austereo for $714 million giving Southern Cross Media full ownership of KOFM.
+Four years later, on 22 January 1996, the parent company of KOFM was purchased by Austereo.
+A few more years later, Austereo sold 50% to RG Capital, whose stake in the station then transferred in 2004 to Macquarie Regional RadioWorks, upon the purchase of RG Capital's stations.
+In April 2011 Southern Cross Media bought out Austereo giving Southern Cross Media full ownership of KOFM.

 In late June 2017, the station again moved but this time to state of the art facilities in 18 Honeysuckle Drive.

-On 9 November 2018, KOFM was renamed to 102.9 Triple M Newcastle.
+On 9 November 2018, KOFM was renamed to Triple M Newcastle.